Deloitte: Operations in India

+Deloitte Towers, the USI Offices HQ in Hyderabad, India.

+In India, Deloitte operates primarily through two distinct entities - Deloitte India (DI), which operates under Deloitte South Asia (Note: Deloitte South Asia is an umbrella term for 5 countries - India, Bangaladesh, Srilanka, Maldives and Mauritius.
+The central headquarters of Deloitte South Asia is in India.), and Deloitte USI (US India) (Offices of the US) (Note: Deloitte US-India Offices (USI) is the offshore arm of Deloitte US, operating as a distinct legal and operational entity within India.
+While it is physically located in India, its primary "client" is the US member firm, and its employees support US-based projects across consulting, tax, audit, and advisory services.), which is a region within the Deloitte US organization.
+Deloitte India caters to clients within India, while Deloitte USI is an entity of Deloitte US that is geographically located in India and caters to clients of the US member firm.

 In the late 1990s, Deloitte commenced operations in India, at the same time as another large auditing firm KPMG.
 In India, ICAI regulations do not permit foreign firms to carry out audits in India.
 Hence Deloitte carries out audits in India under the name of C.C.Chokshi & Co., an existing auditing firm that it arranged an agreement with in 1998.
 In 1992, after India was forced to liberalise under one of the conditions of the World Bank and IMF sponsored bail out, Deloitte was granted a license to operate in India.
 In 2004, A. F. Ferguson & Co., which has been in India for 110 years, joined Deloitte, following CC Chokshi & Company, Fraser & Ross, PC Hansotia & Company and SB Billimoria & Company.

-In India, Deloitte has two entities: Deloitte India and Deloitte US-India (USI), which is a region within the Deloitte US organization.
-Deloitte India caters to clients within India, while Deloitte USI is an entity of Deloitte US that is geographically located in India and caters to clients of the US member firm.

 Awards and recognition

 Deloitte, along with KPMG, PwC and PA Consulting Group were recognized among the UK's best companies to work for in 2017.
 That same year, Deloitte was ranked as one of the 10 best places to work for paternity leave by Fatherly, an online resource for parenting news.

 Deloitte was named the #1 accounting firm for the 10th year in a row by Inside Public Accounting in August 2018.
-Deloitte's tax services have been globally recognized by ITR, with the firm notably winning three consecutive best transfer pricing awards in the Americas.
+Deloitte's tax services have been globally recognized by ITR, with the firm winning three consecutive best transfer pricing awards in the Americas.
 Also in 2018, the research firm Gartner stated that Deloitte has consistently ranked number one globally in "Security Consulting Services" based on revenue.

 In 2019, Fortune magazine ranked Deloitte as one of the 100 Best Companies to Work For and Bloomberg Business has named Deloitte as the best place to launch a career.

 In 2019, 2020, and 2021, Gartner stated that Deloitte was the No. 1 consulting service provider worldwide by revenue.